discoTUKL/disco-snc-mgf-toolbox/README.md

 Only contains the delay bound for deterministic token bucket arrivals
 - library
 Contains all helper classes, for example:
-  - `array_to_results.py` take an input array perform an analysis and write the results in a dictionary
+  - `array_to_results.py` takes an input Numpy-array, performs an analysis and write the results in a dictionary
-  - `compare_old_new.py` compare the standard approach with the new bound
+  - `compare_old_new.py` compares the standard approach with the new bound
-  - `perform_parameter.py` store emum PerformMetric (delay, output,...) and its value
+  - `perform_parameter.py` stores emum PerformMetric (delay, output,...) and its value
 -  nc_operations
 Network Calculus Operations, (De-)Convolution and computation of performance metrics (delay, backlog, delay probability)
 - nc_processes